 The Fifth Judicial Circuit Pro Bono Committee is a group, comprised of lawyers and judges, that strives to enhance equal access to justice by encouraging and promoting pro bono work in the Fifth Judicial Circuit.

 About the Circuit:

 The Fifth Judicial Circuit is in the Fourth Appellate District and includes Clark, Coles, Cumberland, Edgar and Vermilion Counties.
-The Honorable Craig H. DeArmond is the Chief Judge of the Fifth Circuit.
+The Honorable Mitchell K. Shick is the Acting Chief Judge of the Fifth Circuit.

 Chair: L. Kaye DeSelms Dent, Frisse & Brewster Law Offices

 Kaylan Huber, Kesler, Nelson, Garman, Brougher & Townsley, P.C.